jvanname/TechnicalAnalysis/GoldenCross.md

 We observe that for each of the stocks, we would not have made any profit using our original strategy, but a modified strategy would have been profitable for these stocks for the timeframe.

 **Statistical significance of modified strategy**
-If we instead modified our strategy so that we always go long and never go short on each golden cross, then we would have made a statistically significant amount of profit.
+If we instead modified our strategy so that we always go long and never go short on each golden cross, then we would have made a statistically significant amount of profit for the stocks in question.

 **What I did not cover in this analysis**

-In this analysis, I did not take into consideration slippage, fees, and dividends.
+In this analysis, I did not take into consideration slippage, fees, and dividends, but I included some stocks such as QUBT that do not give dividends to get a picture of what happens in that case as well.

 In this analysis, I decided to compare the 1 week moving average with the 2 week moving average which is a rather short timeframe. ig-academy defined the golden cross as where the 50 day moving average crosses the 200 day moving average.
 This is easy to change though.